AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 #### Delete {#delete}

-When in [content tree](#content-tree-mode) mode, if you select a component within a container component, the delete option appears on the component rail.
+If you select a component within a container component either in the content tree or in the editor, the delete option appears on the component rail.

 ![Delete icon](assets/ue-delete-component-icon.png)